abhijitha03/abhijitha03/README.md

 <h1 align="center">umm...i'm abhijitha</h1>
-<p align="center"><i>navigating the ML galaxy, one model at a time</i></p>
+<p align="center"><i>finding clarity in complexity</i></p>

 ---

 ###  who am i?

-i'm currently orbiting through my B.Tech in computer science (with a focus on AIML) —
+i'm currently pursuing my B.Tech in computer science (with a focus on AIML) —
 trying to connect the dots between logic, intuition, and impact.

 i’m all about building things that just *make sense*.
 from machine learning models that quietly solve complex problems
-to interfaces that feel smoother than low-Earth orbit.
+to interfaces that feel smooth typing on your favorite keyboard

 i believe good code doesn't scream for attention — it flows.
 quietly powerful. clean. intentional.